mynamebrogrammer/Readme-generator/Develop/README.md

 - [License](#license)
 ## Installation

-User must have inquirer 8.2.4 installed.
+Ensure inquirer 8.2.4 is installed

 ## Usage

-Run into your command line: node index
+The application will be invoked by using: node index.js

 ## Contributing